 It was here on July 27, 1953, that the American imperialists got down on their knees before the heroic Chosun people to sign the ceasefire for the war they had provoked on June 25, 1950.

 After the DMZ, we drove back to Pyongyang during the daytime.
 It was startling.
-At night we rarely saw a light but in the daytime, we were constantly passing small rural villages and the occasional big city.
-This is supposedly the darkest nation on earth.
+At night we rarely saw a light but in the daytime, we constantly passed small rural villages and the occasional big city.
+This is the darkest nation on earth.
 The four-lane divided road was heavily patched and rough.

 We stopped in Sarirvon, an industrial town of 300,000.
 It was a dry area until 1960 when #1 suggested they build a lake and an irrigation ditch!
 Now textiles, cement, steel and machinery are the main products, but nobody saw any factories.
 We walked up to an overhanging observation deck with a view down to some artificial lakes full of weeds.
 Most of us rode a bicycle.
-Kim was very interested in what we thought of the bike, clearly believing it to be of excellent manufacture.
+Kim was very interested in what we thought of the made in N Korea bicycle and its excellent quality.

 We were at the end of the workday and large groups were walking or riding bicycles along the road.
 Most carried spades.
 We saw fields of cotton, wheat, corn and grapes.
-It was difficult to differentiate between wheat and rice as I think both were hand-threshed.
+Both wheat and rice were hand-threshed.

 Just before Pyongyang we passed under the Reunification Monument.
 It is a striking stone granite edifice of two women holding hands and supporting a seal with the reunified Korea.